Nihon-Development/Nihon-Config/ReadMe.md

-This Is Nihon's Config Repo Contains Config.json For Holding Data I Mainly Just Store Stuff Here Check The Badges Above For Some Of The Info
+This Is Nihon's Config Repo Contains Config.json For Holding Data I Mainly Just Store Stuff Here Check The Badges Above For Some Of The Info Will Be Used And Updated In The Future Rn It's Not Really Used Yet